xdamah/swagger-xdamah-examples/main-examples/basic/basic-modelgen-and-no-controller/README.md

 Thats the response.

-Please try the other main-examples.
+Please try the other [basic no controller example](../basic-no-controller/README.md).

+After that please try the [Main Examples](../../README.md).

 If interested can go into more-examples folder later to understand what other features are also there for a more complete picture.